SagarTrimukhe/medicine-app/README.md

-# medicine-app
+# Medi-stop
+### One stop for all your medical needs.

 Prerequistes:
-1. Node
+1. Node Runtime.
-2. Expo
+2. Expo.
-3. Firebase
+3. Firebase.
-3. Android Emulator
+3. Android Emulator.

 ## Steps to run the project locally.
 1. Clone the repo.